 What are the responsibilities of a Product Manager vs Engineering Manager?
+Product managers are in charge of defining the product vision and formulating the product plan.
+Engineering managers develop the product’s architectural vision and technological plan.
 As Jen Liu writes:

 Product Managers are responsible for the “what” and “why” while engineers are responsible for the “how” and the “when”

 The Product Manager is in charge of the product roadmap and execution during the product’s life cycle.
 Their responsibilities include collecting and prioritizing development and consumer specifications, identifying the product vision, and collaborating closely with the Engineering Manager to ensure a viable product that delivers on customer satisfaction.
 Some of their responsibilities include: